 The exception to this rule is if you want to try and get a foreground subject into your composition, and use lens compression to make it seem closer to the fireworks, in which case you’ll want more of a telephoto lens.

 As well as a camera, we highly recommend a tripod for the best fireworks photos.
 You will be shooting at slow shutter speeds, meaning it’s going to be hard to hold the camera still in your hands.
 Hand holding at these slower shutter speeds will result in blurry pictures as a result of your hands moving, and a tripod will solve this problem.
-See our guide to the best travel tripods to find a model that might work for you.
+I’ve been using a Peak Design Travel Tripod for the last few years (I’ve used their gear since 2015), but any stable tripod will do the job.
+See our guide to the best travel tripods for options across a range of budgets.

-Finally, this isn’t essential, but if your camera supports a remote shutter release like this, you might find this useful.
+Finally, this isn’t essential, but a remote shutter release can be useful.
 These let you trigger the camera’s shutter without physically pressing the button, which further reduces the risk of camera movement ruining the shot.
-If your camera has WiFi capabilities, you might be able to do this with a smartphone app instead.
+If your camera has Bluetooth or WiFi, the manufacturer’s own app (Canon Camera Connect, for example) will do the same job for free, and failing either of those, the camera’s 2 second timer works too.

 Camera Settings for Fireworks Photography